-Great Northern beans, canned, drained
+Great Northern beans, canned, drained: mL to Grams Conversion

 Canned Great Northern beans (drained) are mild white beans ready to stir into dishes.